DYGV/HLS_FFT/README.md

 The hardware drivers can be found in [this notebook](./jupyter_notebook/FFT_from_PYNQ_library.ipynb).

 ## HLS design
-Data input/output is mainly as follows:
+Data input/output is as follows:
 - The top function
     ```C
     void hls_fft(fft_stream &input, fft_stream &output, unsigned size)